alainkaegi/pythonorama/oop/classes.md

 p.species = 'dog'
 ```

-Now you can use `p.name` or `p.species` anywhere you want to know about these values, but you can use `p` to refer to the entire Pet.
+Now you can use `p.name` or `p.species` anywhere you want to know about these values, but you can use `p` to refer to the entire `Pet`.
 This ability to refer to a whole collection of named values (and, for example, pass it into or return it from a function) is a key feature of objects.

 Each instance of the pet class can have its own values for these instance variables.
 If you define